"The voices of the characters in his novels never drop a note."

 Antony Dunn, Author of Bugs (Carcanet/OxfordPoets 2009)

-Mark's debut poetry pamphlet, Life is a Long Song was published by OWF Press in 2015 and is now in its second edition.
+Mark's debut poetry pamphlet, Life is a Long Song was published by OWF Press in 2015.
 His first full-length poetry collection, Nothing is Meant to be Broken, was published in 2017 by Stairwell Books.
+Mark's second poetry collection, Optics was published by YAFFLE in 2019.
+A collaborative collection, Reel Bradford (poems written by the five poets behind YAFFLE) was also published in 2019.

 Mark's debut novel, Stickleback, also now in its second edition, was published by Armley Press in 2016.
 The second edition features a recommendation on the front cover from the acclaimed poet and novelist, Helen Mort.
 Stickleback was Longlisted for The Guardian's Not the Booker Prize 2016.